On First Looking into Chapman's Homer

-Background information
+Background

-Keats's generation was familiar enough with the polished literary translations of John Dryden and Alexander Pope, which gave Homer an urbane gloss similar to Virgil but was expressed in blank verse or heroic couplets.
-Charles Cowden Clarke and John Keats both had a scrappy awareness of Pope’s translation and the most famous passages of Homer.
+Keats's generation was familiar enough with the polished literary translation of Alexander Pope in heroic couplets, of which both Charles Cowden Clarke and John Keats had a scrappy awareness.
 Chapman's vigorous and earthy paraphrase (1616) was put before Keats by Clarke, a friend from his days as a pupil at a boarding school in Enfield Town who was integral in Keats’s poetic education.

-Charles Cowden Clarke had been lent a copy of Chapman’s Homer that was circulating around friends of Leigh Hunt, co-founder and editor of The Examiner.
-They sat up together till daylight to read it: "Keats shouting with delight as some passage of especial energy struck his imagination.
+Charles Cowden Clarke had been lent a copy of Chapman's Homer that was circulating around friends of Leigh Hunt,.
+They sat up together till daylight to read it, "Keats shouting with delight as some passage of especial energy struck his imagination.
 At ten o'clock the next morning, Mr. Clarke found the sonnet on his breakfast-table."

-The poem was first published in The Examiner on 1 December 1816.
-It was later published in a collection called Poems in 1817.